ta4ilka69/locust-github-action/README.md

 ## Example repository layout

-This repo includes an example at `examples/basic/locustfile.py` using `https://httpbin.org`.
-The CI workflow `.github/workflows/ci.yml` self-tests the action with:
+This repo includes an example at `examples/basic/locustfile.py` compatible with `https://httpbin.org`.
+The CI workflow `.github/workflows/ci.yml` uses a local simple HTTP server and self-tests the action with:

 - A passing run (thresholds generous)
 - An expected failing run (enforces `check_fail_ratio: 0.0`)